MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-overview/scenes.md

 Unlike MRTK v2, MRTK3 isn't distributed as a Unity project.
 Instead, MRTK3 consists of a loosely coupled collection of individual UPM packages distributed through the MR Feature Tool.

 As a result, we no longer ship our sample scenes inside the MRTK library/package itself.
 Instead, we maintain the `UnityProjects` folder at the top level of the git repository, which contains any Unity projects we want to ship.
-Currently, this includes the `MRTKDevTemplate` project, which contains all of our example scenes and is configured to align with our recommended best settings.
+Currently, this folder includes the `MRTKDevTemplate` project, which contains all of our example scenes and is configured to align with our recommended best settings.

 We also recommend using the `MRTKDevTemplate` project for local development when submitting fixes or changes.
 All of the packages are specified as local on-disk dependencies, making editing and submitting changes easy.
 Clone the repo and ensure you're on the `mrtk3` branch, and open the `MRTKDevTemplate` Unity project.